 • Save

-South Lawson Peak is clearly visible at the beginning of the trail.
+South Lawson Peak is visible from the beginning.

-The trailhead for South Lawson is pretty easy to locate.
-If you’re driving from Calgary, it’ll likely take you around 2 hours.
-Drive down Highway 40 into Kananaskis Country until you reach Peter Lougheed Provincial Park.
-Turn right off of Kananaskis Lakes Trail onto Hwy 742 (Smith Dorrien Trail).
-Then drive for about 2.5 kilometres to reach the parking area on the left.
-The trailhead for South Lawson Peak is just across the road.
+I’m always happy when the trailhead is easy to find.
+The South Lawson Trailhead begins only a few minutes from the Smith Dorrien turnoff from Kananaskis Lakes Trail.
+If you’re driving from Calgary, take the Trans Canada for around 75 km to Kananaskis Country (Exit 118).
+Continue down Highway 40 into Kananaskis (watching for wildlife) until you reach Peter Lougheed Provincial Park.
+Turn right off of Kananaskis Lakes Trail onto Smith Dorrien Trail (Hwy 742) and keep going for 2.5 km.
+You’ll find a small parking area on your left.
+The South Lawson Peak Trailhead is just across the road.

 • Save